eformat/blog.eformat.me/src/jbake/content/2022/11/pulsar-flink.md

 # Pulsar Flink

 I have been messing around with yet another streaming demo (YASD).
-You really just cannot have too many.
+You really just cannot have too many. 🤩

 I am a fan of [server sent events](https://en.wikipedia.org/wiki/Server-sent_events), why ? because they are HTML5 native.
 No messing around with web sockets.
 I have a a [small quarkus app](https://github.com/eformat/quote-generator) that generates stock quotes:

 <div id="lightbox"></div>
 <img src="https://raw.githubusercontent.com/eformat/quote-generator/master/images/quotes.gif" width="500" class="zoom">

-that you can easily run it locally or on OpenShift:
+that you can easily run locally or on OpenShift:

 ```bash
 oc new-app quay.io/eformat/quote-generator:latest